• Skip to primary navigation

 For electronic hobbyists who are rather more interested in building a particular required gagdet right at home instead of buying a commercial piece, this cool VU meter circuit will interest them if they are intending to make one for their music system.

-The circuit of a simple LED VU meter explained here uses the outstanding chip LM3915 from TEXAS Instruments.
+The first circuit of a simple LED VU meter explained here uses the outstanding chip LM3915 from TEXAS Instruments.

 The circuit diagram shows a very simple configuration employing two of the above ICs in the cascaded form for producing a good 20 LED sequencing bar type indication.